erikccoder/erikccoder.github.io/_portfolio/2015_07_AR_Maze_GrandPlaza.md

 [[MORE]]

-This was a AR kiosk which providing a mini maze solving game for people to win coupons.
-The game was developed with [Unity][ref_u].
+This was an AR kiosk which providing a mini maze solving game for people to win coupons.
+The game was developed with [Unity][ref_u] and it has two levels, easy & normal modes.

 [![board][img_bd]][vid_bd]